-The day can come at any time to perform a reinstall of the operating system, so having those keys are important, otherwise, you might have to pay for a new copy of the operating system or other software applications you may need.
+The day can come to reinstall the operating system anytime, so having those keys is important.
+Otherwise, you might have to pay for a new copy of the operating system or other software applications you may need.

-You could, of course, keep an image of the existing installation, but eventually, the day will come when you will need to start fresh.
+You could keep an image of the existing installation, but eventually, the day will come when you will need to start fresh.

 4. Look at the software that comes with it

-It is useful when the computer already has software like Microsoft Office installed.
+It is useful when it already has software like Microsoft Office installed.

-Adobe Photoshop is another program that costs money that is very commonly needed.
+Adobe Photoshop is another program that costs money and is very commonly needed.

-If it comes with paid-for software, have a look at what it would cost to purchase.
-This will give you some idea about the value that is added to the computer.
+If it comes with paid-for software, look at what it would cost to purchase.
+This will give you some idea about the value added.

 Again, ask for the product keys if you find any software that has been installed that you may find useful.

-While having an updated antivirus is important, it is not vital to have a paid solution for keeping your computer clean from viruses or other malware.
+While having an updated antivirus is important, having a paid solution for keeping your computer clean from viruses or other malware is not vital.

 5. Check the cooling fans

-If you are considering a laptop, make sure that the intake passages look clean and that you can hear the fan operating after using it for a few minutes.
+If you are considering a laptop, ensure the intake passages look clean, and you can hear the fan operating after using it for a few minutes.

-If you don’t hear the fan at all, play a high-resolution video for a few minutes.
+If you don’t hear the fan, play a high-resolution video for a few minutes.
 If it still doesn’t spin up, there is a chance that the computer has experienced some form of overheating.

 In this case, move on to the next candidate.
 It’s not worth the risk.

 6. Check the Windows version

-If it has anything older than Windows 7 installed, you will have to pay for a license for Windows 10, and perhaps the work to get it installed or upgraded depending on your computer skill level.
+If it has anything older than Windows 7 installed, you will have to pay for a license for Windows 10 and perhaps the work to get it installed or upgraded, depending on your skill level.